alexgroom/aws-cluster/README.md

 Install OpenShift `oc` CLI

-Install a copy of `yq`
+Install `yq` CLI (homebrew on Mac)

-Execute `./install.sh <clustername>` to initate the process.
+Execute `./install.sh <clustername> [worker replicas]` to initate the process.

 You will be prompted for AWS credentials (key and secret), then choice of location, followed by the standard OpenShift installer questions.
 Please answer for AWS provisioning, adding your own ssh key, pull-secret and choice of AWS region.

 The install script currently modifies the supplied basic `install-config.yaml` by using the two files `install-platform-worker` and `install-platform-master`.
 These two files are used to modify the node sizes for workers and the control plane.
-The install files are all placed in a cluster specific directory `<clustername>-install-dir`.

-The cluster will be installed.
+The cluster will then be installed.

-After about 30 minutes the cluster will then add the LetsEncrypt certs, using the `acme.sh` toolset.
+After about 30 minutes the cluster will then add the LetsEnrypt certs, using the `acme.sh` toolset.

 If CA cert allocation fails it maybe that you need to register with the CA to proceed for example:
 `./acme.sh --register-account -m user@example.com`

-And finally when you are finished, use this to destroy the OpenShift cluster `./openshift-install destroy cluster --dir <clustername>-install-dir`
+To delete your cluster use: `./openshift-install destroy cluster --dir <clustername>-install-dir`